nea89o/Firmament/README.md

 - Grouping Items that belong together like minions
 - Recipe Viewer for Crafting Recipes
 - Recipe Viewer for Forge Recipes
+- ... as well as many more custom recipe types.
+- NPC waypoints
 - Image Preview in chat
-- A storage overview (not a full on overlay that allows you to interact with all pages, but that is planned)
+- A storage overview as well as a full storage overlay
 - A crafting overlay when clicking the "Move Item" plus in a crafting recipe
 - Cursor position saver
 - Slot locking